 Equity investors have governance rights with respect to the election of a board of director and the approval of many major business decisions of the company.
 This right leads to the dilution of ownership and control and increases in the oversight of the management decisions.

 - The organizations record only those paid in the capital, which is sold directly to the investors of the company, i.e., the contributed capital is recorded only in case of initial public offeringsInitial Public OfferingsInitial Public Offering (IPO) is when the shares of the private companies are listed for the first time in the stock exchange for public trading and investment.
 This allows a private company to raise the capital for different purposes. or the other stock issuances which are there directly to the public.
 So, any capital which is traded (bought and sold) in the market directly among the investors are not recorded by the company in paid-in capital as in that case company is neither receiving anything nor giving anything and the paid-in capital will remain unchanged.

-- Retained earnings are the company’s net profits which remain undistributed to the shareholders of the company as dividend and do not form as the part of the contributed capital of the company as the contributed capital is restricted to the amounts which are paid by the investors for buying equity stock of the company.
-In case of retained earning there is no capital contribution by the investors and hence do not form as the part of the contributed capital of the company.
+- Retained earnings are the company’s net profits which remain undistributed to the shareholders of the company as dividend and do not form as the part of the contributed capital of the company as it is restricted to the amounts which are paid by the investors for buying equity stock of the company.
+In the case of retained earning there is no capital contribution by the investors and hence do not form as the part of the contributed capital of the company.